HimoJCode/Desktop-Application-with-VGG19/README.md

-# Desktop Application with VGG19
+# IMAGE ART STYLE USING VGG19

 This is a desktop application that uses the VGG19 neural network model for style transfer.
 Users can upload both content and style images for seamless style transfer processing.